arouge/gaia/README.md

 To configure the tool, make sure the `config.cfg` file is properly filled with the following information:

 - `clientId`: The Client ID configured in Account Manager (with read permission)
-- `password`: The password associated with the Client ID
+- `password`: The password associated with the Client ID.
+Not needed when using OAuth2 version.
 - `amLocation`: The Account Manager instance URL (default: account.demandware.com)
-- `organizationId`: The ID of the organization for which you want to extract the user list
+- `organizationId`: The ID of the organization for which you want to extract the user list.
+To be removed in the future.

 ## Troubleshooting